tobiasrausch/rayas/README.md

 Discovery of templated insertion threads

-# Running rayas
+## Running rayas

 Rayas was designed for paired-end or single-end matched tumor-normal data.
-It can be used with short read or long read data.
+It can be used with short reads, for long reads please use [lorax](https://github.com/tobiasrausch/lorax).

 `rayas call -g <genome.fa> -m <control.bam> <tumor.bam>`

-# Simple graph visualization
+## Simple graph visualization

 You can convert the output into a dot graph.
 Each component represents one templated insertion cluster.
 Nodes are genomic segments and edges represent the cancer genome structure with edge weights equalling the sequencing read support.